 We feature a quality selection of fashionable eyeglasses and premium, brand-name contact lenses at The Contact Lens Centers.
-With 3 convenient locations in Dallas, Carrollton and Richardson, it’s easy to stop by and benefit from our exceptional care and great optical.
+With 3 convenient locations in Dallas and Carrollton, it’s easy to stop by and benefit from our exceptional care and great optical.

 All patients, new and returning, are treated with patience and no pressure to reach a hasty decision.
 Superior customer service is our goal, and we want you to be thrilled with your eyewear and your experience at The Contact Lens Centers.

 The Leading Source for Contact Lenses Near You

 Are you interested in starting with contact lenses or switching types?
 Do you need to replenish your supply of contact lenses?
 With our first-rate team of contact lenses experts and extensive selection, there’s no need to wonder Where can I buy contact lenses?

 In our optical stores in Dallas and Carrollton, we stock a full inventory of contact lenses from premium brand-name manufacturers.
 No matter what your vision prescription, we can satisfy it from our selection – including soft lenses, rigid gas permeable contacts, hard-to-fit and specialty contacts, such as bifocal/multifocal and hybrid versions.
 We also carry contact lenses in a variety of wearing schedules to suit your lifestyle needs and ocular condition, such as daily disposables, weekly and monthly lenses.